BrainImAccs/BrainSTEM/README.md

 # Running

-Run the following commands as the user you created during installation.
+Run the following commands as the non-root user you are using for BrainImAccs.

 ```bash
 # Start the "short" queue